MinnPost/minnpost-minnroast-pledges/README.md

 11. `SALESFORCE_ID`: An ID for a Salesforce campaign that corresponds to a campaign in the app's database.
 If you use this, currently, the app will only use that campaign.
 12. `BOARD_SHOW_COUNT`: A true or false value for whether the board of pledges should show the total count.
 13. `BOARD_SHOW_NAMES`: A true or false value for whether the board of pledges should rotate through names that are provided in the form.
+14. `BOARD_SHOW_TOTAL_HEADING': A true or false value for whether the board of pledges should display a heading before the total amount.
+15. `BOARD_SHOW_NAMES_HEADING': A true or false value for whether the board of pledges should display a heading before the name displays;
+16. `BOARD_SHOW_PLEDGE_HEADING': A true or false value for whether the board of pledges should display a heading with the pledge URL.
+17. `DEFAULT_IMAGE_URL`: the default image URL for the logo at the top.

 ## To add a new campaign